 Early Notables of the Inglen family (pre 1700)

-, a famous African coast and Indian Ocean...
-Another 26 words (2 lines of text) are included under the topic Early Inglen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Inglen Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Inglens to arrive on North American shores: John England who was one of the founders of Charlestown Massachusetts in 1620; and another John England settled in Virginia in 1622; Humphrey England and his son settled in Virginia in 1636..

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)